ltempier/img_server/README.md

 # description

-I want to share heavy pictures (>5Mb) on my travel blog so I developped this project.

-img_server allows me to upload and resize pictures at a convenient size for a website via an HTTP API.
+I developed this project because I wanted to share heavy pictures (>5Mb) on my travel blog. img_server allows to upload and resize pictures at a convenient size for a website via an HTTP API.
-Also I developed an interface to manage all my uploaded files.
+Also I developed an interface to manage all the uploaded files.

 # deploy